apache/incubator-kie-tools/uberfire-docs/docs/uberfireExtensions/preferencesBeansAPI.md

 * `@WorkbenchPreference`:
     * `identifier`: Unique text identifier, used by its children to determine their parents.
-    * `category`: If this is a root preference, this will define inside which category the preference will be shown.
-    * `iconCss`: The CSS class for the icon that represents this preference.
-This should be filled only for root preferences (those which have a category defined).
     * `parents`: The preferences' identifiers which will have this preference as their child.
 All parents will share the same value for this preference.
     * `bundleKey`: Optional (but recommended to be customized) string attribute.
 It defines a bundle key that will be used to internationalize the property's label wherever its necessary.
 It's expected that the Errai's TranslationService will have access to the key translation.